 Keto sparkling ice and heavy whipping cream

-Yes, a simple, but a delicious treat to be enjoyed moderation is taking a tablespoon or two of heavy whipping cream (HWC) and pouring your favorite flavor of sparkling ice on top.
+Yes, a simple, but delicious treat to be enjoyed in moderation is taking a tablespoon or two of heavy whipping cream (HWC) and pouring your favorite flavor of sparkling ice or crystal light on top.

 For the adults out there, a little vodka and sparkling ice is a refreshing way to enjoy a beverage in the summer while sitting on the patio.